As a follower of Jesus, I want to encourage you in this Covid-19 crisis.

 - If you have any symptoms of a cold, flu or Covid-19, stay at home to protect others so they don’t catch this highly contagious virus.
 We are not a spiritual hero to keep up normal life while dragging Covid-19 with us.
 Call a local church to help you with your essentials like shopping.
 Then you stay at home.

 - Don’t gravitate towards crowds simply because you like crowds.
-If you need to be in a crowd for a time, practice “physical-distancing” as appropriate, yet without fear.
-Be sensitive to the comfort zones of others, not just your own since we are here to serve others.
+If you need to be in a crowd for a time, practice “physical-distancing” as appropriate, yet without fear and without “social distancing.”
+Be sensitive to the comfort zones of others, not just your own since we are here to love and serve others.

 - Clean high-touch surfaces often, such as doorknobs, light switches, counters, toilets, TV remotes.